 Rendering is the making of the final still image or animation - it can be very professional-looking and realistic, with shadows, reflections, textures and transparency like this render of Suzanne, Blender's mascot.

-Blender does not render continuously since rendering involves a large number of calculations.
-This is especially true of animations.
+Rendering is very computation intensive - this is especially true of animations.
 A 10 second animation, for example, with 25 frames per second (still images per second) would contain 250 images, and each frame might take several seconds to compute, so the rendering of such an animation might take several minutes.
 Rendering a full-length movie might keep a powerful computer busy all night!
 Once the animation is done, however, it should run very smoothly - 25 frames per second is same as the frame rate used by European televisions.

 Rendering a still image